jiakun93/s3-image-port-v2-in/README.md

 ## Usage

 Before using the application, you need to configure your S3 settings.
-For a detailed guide, please refer to our [Getting Started documentation](https://docs.imageport.app/guide/getting-started).
+For a detailed guide, please refer to our Getting Started documentation.

 For obtaining S3 related keys, please refer to the documentation of your storage service provider.
-If you are using Cloudflare R2 Storage, you can check out the [Step-By-Step Guide for Cloudflare R2](https://docs.imageport.app/guide/for-cloudflare-r2).
+If you are using Cloudflare R2 Storage, you can check out the Step-By-Step Guide for Cloudflare R2.

 You can also customize this application to a certain extent.
 Go to the `Settings` page and you can configure some important options.

 ## Feedback and Contributions

-Feel free to raise an [Issue](https://github.com/yy4382/s3-image-port/issues/new/choose) if you encounter any problems or have suggestions.
+Feel free to raise an Issue if you encounter any problems or have suggestions.

-If you have ideas for new features, don’t hesitate to create an [Issue](https://github.com/yy4382/s3-image-port/issues/new/choose)for those as well—no idea is too far-fetched!
+If you have ideas for new features, don’t hesitate to create an Issue for those as well—no idea is too far-fetched!